GSA/889-tool/README.md

 pip install -r requirements.dev.txt  # install development-only python requirements
 ```

-### Setup instance-specific data (SAM.gov Entity Management API key and contact email)
+#### Setup instance-specific data (SAM.gov Entity Management API key and contact email)

 To communicate with the SAM.gov API you need an API Key.
-You will need to set an environmental variable with this key.
-On Mac/Linux systems you can eport it:
+You will need to set an environment variable with this key.
+On Mac/Linux systems you can export it:

 ```
 export SAM_API_KEY=YOUR_API_KEY
 ```

-### Run the FastAPI application using uvicorn.
+#### Run the FastAPI application using uvicorn.
 The `--reload` will watch for changes and reload the app.

 ```
 uvicorn samtools.wsgi:app --reload
 ```

-### Optional: use gunicorn as a web server gateway interface (WSGI)
+#### Optional: use gunicorn as a web server gateway interface (WSGI)

 This is not required to run a development instance of FastAPI application, but is the recommended way to run in production.
 If you would like to run gunicorn with uvicorn workers (for nice async IO):